mccullaghlab/dbdock/README.md

  dbdock's machine learning parameters are currently global variables listed at the top of this file: svm_nn_dbdock.py and can be edited there.
-The default values should be sufficient for the provided sample data but they are a good place fore experimentation.
+The default values should be sufficient for the provided sample data but they are a good place for experimentation.

 dbdock currently simulates the use of autodock for rigid docking by including sample data for pre- and post-rigid docking.
 Flexible docking is not simulated with any data, but there are scripts:
 	rigid_docking_script.sh